pierre-malaga-papernest/ppn-FE-interview/README.md

-**Job Title:** Senior Front-End Developer Technical Interview Task
+**Job Title:** Front-End Developer Technical Interview Task

 **Task Description:**

-We are seeking a Senior Front-End Developer to join our team.
+We are seeking a Front-End Developer to join our team.
 As part of the interview process, we have prepared a technical task to assess your skills and expertise.
 The task involves reviewing and fixing errors in a sample Angular application.
 The application is designed to evaluate your knowledge in Angular, Redux state management, unit testing, and adherence to SOLID principles.

 **Task Details:**